atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 for the Situation Sire had been in. -- -- tran^orted "to See her once more restored to me, I entreated her to be composcd, and, by way of helping her to recover from her confuston into which She had been thrown, laidkhe blame upon the excesiive heat of So crowded a room.
 With a look full of gratitude.
 She eagerly catched at this excuse, and directly availed herself of it, in order to go home.
-“Not for the world, ” continued I, “on no account would I have you go into the air fo Soon; your Sudden departure, may occasion a. reiapse. — — Give me leave to asiist you, my lady, in walking into the next room till you are more recovered.”
+"Not for the world, " continued I, "on no account would I have you go into the air fo Soon; your Sudden departure, may occasion a. reiapse. — — Give me leave to asiist you, my lady, in walking into the next room till you are more recovered."
 She did not refuse; She rose, and even accepted of my arm.
 I conducted her to a parlour, to which' only Mrs, Elliot and Mrs. fisher followed -- *the;
 latter withdrew as soon as She had proposed severas hinds of refrestrment to lady Charlotte, who was,